Ozurk/StarSailor/Critical Tasks.md

 # Here are the critical tasks left do to on this project

-* logic for starpaint/hardlight
-* Place xyclon -3 and starpaint at valdstafar
+* Place xyclon -3 at valdstafar
 * Be able to talk to talashandra
 * Talk to the turtle and get the map
 * logic for entry throught the portal
 * Some final exit win/loss screen
+* Need to add a red-herring item or two
+* Make the buttons make sense
+* Need to add the ship!

+*

 ## Plan